Sofia Feltzing

 Johanna Sofia Nikolina Feltzing (born 26 June 1965 in Högsbo, Gothenburg, Sweden) is a Swedish astronomer and Professor of Astronomy at Lund University since 2011.
-She completed her PhD at Uppsala University in 1996, publishing a dissertation about the chemical evolution of the Milky Way.
 Feltzing was the first woman to complete a PhD in astronomy at Uppsala, and the tenth in Sweden.

+Biography

+Feltzing completed her PhD at Uppsala University in 1996, publishing a dissertation about the chemical evolution of the Milky Way.
 She was a postdoctoral researcher at Royal Greenwich Observatory and the Institute of Astronomy, Cambridge at Cambridge University from 1996 to 1998.
 In 1998, she moved to Lund Observatory.